DrStone10/etl_weather_api/README.md

 # ETL using Prefect Library

-### Basic etl which inculdes:
+### this project includes the following:

 * extracting data from api as json files.
-* transforming the data and cleaning it
+* transforming the data and cleaning it.
-* loading it to the database
+* loading it to the database.